 Availability of Modern Settings on corp-owned Windows devices.
 Oxygen Services no longer require a personal Microsoft account: they now run off users' existing work accounts to ensure compliance.
 Oxygen Services will work on PCs that are joined to an on-premises Windows domain, and PCs and devices that are "joined" to your Azure AD tenant ("cloud domain").
 These settings include:

-Access to the Windows Store with work account
+- Access to Microsoft Store with work account

-Access organizational resources on mobile devices (phones, phablets) that can't be joined to a Windows Domain, whether they are corp-owned or BYOD
+Access organizational resources on mobile devices (phones, tablets) that can't be joined to a Windows Domain, whether they are corp-owned or BYOD.

 Developer experience lets you build apps that cater to both enterprise and personal contexts with a shared programing stack.